 Reuben, Leah's son, finds some and Rachel makes a deal with Leah to send Jacob to her in exchange for these.

 - Jacob was spending more time with Rachel and her maids than with Leah.

 - Rachel wanted the mandrakes to try to get pregnant.

 - She was willing to send Jacob to Leah now and try to get pregnant later.

 Jacob agrees, Leah gets pregnant from their union and names the child Issachar which means reward.
-This turns Jacob's attention again to her and she conceives again and another son, Zebulun (swelling) is born now that Jacob is with her.
+This turns Jacob's attention again to her and she conceives again and another son, Zebulun (dwelling) is born now that Jacob is with her.
 Soon after a daughter is also born and named Dinah (judgment).

 Many years later (vs. 22-24), Rachel finally gives birth to a son and calls him Joseph (means to take away and to add).
 Her reproach for barrenness was finally taken away and her new son added joy to her life.This ends the account of the birth of Jacob's family at this time.
 One more son and other daughters to be born.

 1. God is interested in your problem